Terms and Conditions of Sale

 The Buyer has the right and opportunity to update personal data online on the Website of the online store, in the customer section, after logging in, or in another form (by e-mail, in writing).

 For the purposes of advertising management and measurement (for example, conversion measurement), necessary data may also be provided to other partners.
 For example, when using enhanced conversions for the Google web service, the outputs of the hashing algorithm created by hashing the personal data of customers who have made a purchase in the www.orodian.com e-shop may be sent to this company.
+In a similar way, technically adjusted data may also be used within the services of Meta (such as Facebook, Instagram).
+Some data may be processed in anonymized or pseudonymized form when using statistical platforms such as Google Analytics – if required by the nature of the data or the purpose of its processing.

 The Buyer has the right to obtain confirmation from the Seller as to what personal data of the Buyer is processed in the Seller’s e-shop.
 The Buyer has the right to access such data and also to be informed for what purpose the data is processed, what categories of data are processed, to whom the personal data is provided, how long said personal data is stored, and whether there is automated individual decision-making, including profiling.